pingcap/docs/br/backup-and-restore-faq.md

 If the cluster backed up using BR has TiFlash, `TableInfo` stores the TiFlash information when BR restores the backup data.
 If the cluster to be restored does not have TiFlash, the `region is unavailable` error is reported.

-## Does BR support in-place full recovery of some historical backup?
+## Does BR support in-place full restoration of some historical backup?

-No. BR does not support in-place full recovery of some historical backup.
+No. BR does not support in-place full restoration of some historical backup.

 ## How can I use BR for incremental backup in the Kubernetes environment?